 Here are some tips on how to do on-page SEO for your website:

-Add this to your website.
-Ideally, these keywords should be included on your website’s Title and meta description.
+- Add these keywords to your website.
+Ideally, these keywords should be included on your web page’s titles and meta descriptions.

 At this point, you got a fully functional website ready to go live.
-But since we're learning how to create a website that will quickly get you results, we got one last step to do.
+But since we're learning how to create a website that will get you results, we have one last step.

-Step #7: Boost your website by integrating apps.
+Step #5: Boost your website performance by integrating apps